Skip to main content

 Shakespeare’s artistic legacy can also be seen in the poet John Keats’ 1820 copy of Shakespeare’s plays, which will accompany these items.
 Owned by Keats during his time living in Hampstead, this precious volume includes Keats’ personal annotations.

-The display will be located in the Information Area on the first floor at The London Archives.
+The display is located in the Information Area on the first floor at The London Archives.

 Block printed map of London during 1560s